- Employment Law Guide

 After the LCA is certified, if there is a strike or lockout of workers at the place of employment in the same occupational classification as the H-1B nonimmigrants, the employer must notify ETA within three days.

-When violations are found, the Administrator of the Wage and Hour Division may assess civil money penalties with maximums ranging from $1,000 to $35,000 per violation, depending on the type and severity of the violation.
+Aggrieved parties, and others, may file complaints with the Administrator of the Wage and Hour Division alleging H-1B-related violations.
+When violations are found, the Administrator may assess civil money penalties with maximums ranging from $1,000 to $35,000 per violation, depending on the type and severity of the violation.
 The Administrator may also impose other remedies, including payment of back wages.

-Within 15 days of the date of the determination, any interested party may request a hearing on the Wage and Hour Administrator's determination before an Administrative Law Judge (ALJ).
-Within 30 days of the decision by an ALJ , an interested party may request a review of the ALJ's decision by the Department's Administrative Review Board.
+Within 15 days of the date of the Administrator’s determination, any interested party may request a hearing on the Wage and Hour Administrator's determination before an Administrative Law Judge (ALJ).
+Within 30 days of the decision by an ALJ, an interested party may request a review of the ALJ's decision by the Department's Administrative Review Board.

 Employers found to have committed certain violations may also be precluded from future access to the H-1B program as well as to other nonimmigrant and immigrant programs for a period of at least one year and as much as three years depending on the nature of the violation.